romaneriksen/IN3110/README.md

   - Web scraping

 ## Assignment5
-  - Building a web-based visualization of energy prices in Norway, using the Hva Koster Strømmen API
+  - Building a web-based visualization of energy prices in Norway, using the "Hva Koster Strømmen" API